Wall Street falls as US inflation slows but remains hot

 AP Business Writers

-The S&P 500 was 0.1% lower in afternoon trading after earlier shifting between small gains and losses.
-The Dow Jones Industrial Average was down 86 points, or 0.3%, at 33,696, as of 3:06 p.m.
-Eastern time, and the Nasdaq composite was 0.1% higher.

-The major indexes are heading for their first weekly loss in three weeks.
+A choppy day of trading on Wall Street ended with stocks broadly lower Friday, after a new report showed that inflation is slowing less than hoped just days before Federal Reserve officials are expected to raise interest rates again.

+The S&P 500 and Nasdaq composite each fell 0.7%, while the Dow Jones Industrial Average dropped 0.9%.
+Smaller company stocks fell even more, pulling the Russell 2000 index 1.2% lower.
+The indexes marked their first losing week in the last three.

-Stocks around the world initially weakened after a U.S. government report showed prices getting paid at the wholesale level were 7.4% higher in November than a year earlier.
+The U.S. government reported that prices paid at the wholesale level were 7.4% higher in November than a year earlier.
 That’s a slowdown from October’s wholesale inflation rate of 8.1%, but it was still slightly worse than economists expected.

+“There’s a sense that inflation has plateaued, but that said it’s still sticky and the Fed is most likely going to have to push harder,” said Quincy Krosby, chief equity strategist for LPL Financial.

 The nation’s high inflation, along with the Federal Reserve’s economy-crunching response to it, have been the main reasons for Wall Street’s painful tumble this year.
 Stocks have recovered some of their losses recently, as inflation has slowed since hitting a peak in the summer.
 But it remains too high, raising the risk the Federal Reserve will have to keep hiking interest rates sharply to get it fully under control.

-Treasury yields erased earlier losses immediately after the release of the report.
-That reflected traders stepping up bets for how high the Fed will ultimately take interest rates.
+Treasury yields climbed as traders stepped up bets for how high the Fed will ultimately take interest rates.
 The central bank has already hiked its key overnight rate to a range of 3.75% to 4%, up from basically zero as recently as March.

 Its next decision on rates is scheduled for next week, and the general expectation is for it to raise rates by another half of a percentage point.